RN to BSN TUITION FEES & FINANCIAL AID

 Tuition for the RN to BSN Program is $375 per semester credit.
 Tuition does not include the nonrefundable application fee, that is $100.
 The College reserves the right to change its tuition and fees at any time, with a 30-day notice.

 The additional $100 per course fee includes all required digital textbooks(eBooks).
 The following courses require a payment of a lab fee of $75 per course: SCI 220, SCI 221, and SCI 251.

 Enrolling in the BSN Bridge Program will prepare you for your nursing future.
 Our RN to BSN Program Comparison Tool selects a variety of schools of interest to portray the financial costs and features of each program.
 However, it is advisable to always contact the specific institution of interest to ensure the information is correct.

 Compare the financial cost, learning format, program length, and other features by downloading our complete RN to BSN Program Comparison Tool.
-Click here to download our RN to BSN Program Comparison Tool.
+Click the area link below to download our RN to BSN Program Comparison Tool.

 Nightingale College Alumni Tuition Waiver

 A tuition waiver of $50 per semester credit will be applied to the accounts of the College’s associate degree graduates at the time tuition is charged.

 For more information, check and download our complete College Catalog.

 Financial Aid (FA) staff will work individually with prospective learners to ensure that options for paying the cost of their education are explored.
 Creating a college savings plan is very important and helps get you started on the right foot when it comes to Financial Aid.
 Click here to review a basic template.